Iano-theDev/ALX_Recap/0x10.C-Variadic_Functions/README.md

     </br>
     4. void va_copy(va_list dest, va_list src) :
-            The va_copy macro copies src  to dest. va_end should be called on dest before the function returns or any subsequent reinitialization of dest (via calls to va_start or va_copy).
+            The va_copy macro copies src  to dest. va_end should be called on dest before the function returns or any subsequent re-initialization of dest (via calls to va_start or va_copy).

             Param: dest - An instance of the va_list type to initialize. src - The source va_list will be used to initialize dest
 ```